Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Click here to see a male Great Egret's display to woo a female.

 While some bird species prefer perches always at roughly the same height, Great Egrets show flexibility.
 Note that they do not hunt from these positions; hunting is done by stalking prey in shallow water, as shown below.
-Most of the photos shown in this section were taken at Narrabri Lake.

 Great Egret on its lookout high up in a dead tree